hari64boli64/MM140/README.md

 - Start the number of loops at 2 and terminate when a fail occurs.
 - When painting a straight line, choose the longest one (but consider looping separately).
 - Do simple checks to make sure there is no risk of failure before simulation
-- speed up simulation by using bitset
+- speed up by using bitset
 - Remove elements that have upper compatible (However, checking all of them will result in TLE.
 Thus, I checked only backward compatible of the candidates adopted in the step described below).

 ---